emeinhardt/cat-herder/README.md

 The 'Sized' newtype — see 'Cat.Sized.Semigroupoid' — lets us lift a type `k a b` with an "unsized" semigroupoid or category instance — like `(->)` — into a "sized" one.
-}
+-}

-{- | A function mapping primitive 'Circuit' morphisms into the Cartesian category
+{- | A function mapping primitive 'Circuit' morphisms into the cartesian category
-@Sized (->)@ with a product functor given by the @vector-sized@ package's 'Vector' type from "Data.Vector.Sized" (qualified here as 'VS').}
+@Sized (->)@ with a product functor given by the @vector-sized@ package's 'Vector' type from "Data.Vector.Sized" (qualified here as 'VS'). -}
 evalCircuitPrim :: forall (n :: Nat) (m :: Nat) a b.
      a -| Circuit      VS.Vector n m |-> b
   -> a -| (Sized (->)) VS.Vector n m |-> b